node-red/designs/designs/pluggable-message-routing/README.md

 A breakpoint could be triggered when a node sends a message or receives one.

-To break on node send, it would either register a handler on the `preSend` step (if it was necessary to break before *any* of the messages sent in that one call are processed) or `preRoute` if it works on a single message.
+To break on node send, it would either register a handler on the `onSend` step (if it was necessary to break before *any* of the messages sent in that one call are processed) or `preRoute` if it works on a single message.
 That's a question for the Flow Debugger design and doesn't need addressing now.
 However, the options